Ziao/vue-starwars/readme.md

 # Vue-starwars

 A vue component that scrolls images in a Star Wars-esque manner.
+Rendered in WebGL using [P5](https://p5js.org).
 (Ignore the framerate in the preview.
 The real thing runs at a smooth 60 fps.)

 ![preview](preview.gif "Preview")